 geoLocationparameter defaults to

 USon the staging network.
-Setting it to a different geoLocation is not supported on the staging network is not supported.
+Setting it to a different geoLocation on the staging network is not supported.

 To change the geoLocation on the production network you need to create a new namespace with the new geoLocation and copy the data to the new namespace.
 Once complete, you can contact Akamai to delete the old namespace.
 At the moment you can only use the EdgeKV API to specify the geoLocation.